SaltyGoo/saltygoo.github.io/_posts/2020-11-13-vascular-draing.md

 title: Vascular Draining
 ---

-R: 15’		D: [dice] rounds
+**R**: A whip		**D**: [dice] rounds

-You shoot a lurid orange conduit from your open hand.
-If it hits, it deals 1D6 magical damage to the target and you are healed the same amount.
-You can attempt to strike each round, your proficiency with the conduit equals to 5 + [dice].
+You shoot a lurid red conduit from your open hand.
+If it hits a living target, it deals 1D6 damage to the target and you recover [dice] hit points.
+You can attempt to strike each round.

 ###### *vein + drain*